No imputation without representation: Conclusion

 We have presented the first large-scale experimental evaluation of the effect of the missing-indicator approach on classification performance, conducted on real datasets with naturally occurring missing values, paired with three different imputation techniques.
 The central question was whether, on balance, more benefit can be derived from the additional information encoded in a representation of missing values, or from the lower-dimensional projection of the data obtained by omitting missing-indicators.

 On the whole, missing-indicators increase performance for the classification algorithms that we considered.
 An exception was CART, which suffers from overfitting in its default scikit-learn configuration.
 When pruning is applied, missing-indicators do increase performance.
-For ERT and GBM, the advantage of missing-indicators becomes more significant when under- and overfitting is controlled.
+For ERT, the advantage of missing-indicators becomes more significant when underfitting is controlled.

 We also found that, in the presence of missing-indi\-cators, nearest neighbour and iterative imputation do not significantly increase performance over simple mean/mode imputation.
 This is a useful finding, because implementations of more sophisticated imputation strategies may not always be available to practitioners working in different frameworks, or easy to apply.